renecotyfanboy/CADET/README.md

 [CADET](https://tomasplsek.github.io/CADET/) is a machine learning pipeline trained for identification of surface brightness depressions (so-called *X-ray cavities*) on noisy *Chandra* images of early-type galaxies and galaxy clusters.
 The pipeline consists of a convolutional neural network trained for producing pixel-wise cavity predictions and a DBSCAN clustering algorithm, which decomposes the predictions into individual cavities.

 The pipeline was developed in order to improve the automation and accuracy of X-ray cavity detection and size-estimation.
-The architecture of the convolutional network consists of 5 convolutional blocks, each resembling an inception layer, and it's development was inspired by [Fort et al. 2017](https://ui.adsabs.harvard.edu/abs/2017arXiv171200523F/abstract) and [Secká 2019](https://is.muni.cz/th/rnxoz/?lang=en;fakulta=1411).
-While the utilized clustering algorithm is the *Sklearn* implementation of the Density-Based Spatial Clustering of Applications with Noise (DBSCAN, [Ester et al. 1996](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.121.9220)).
+The architecture of the convolutional network consists of 5 convolutional blocks, each resembling an Inception layer, and it's development was inspired by [Fort et al. 2017](https://ui.adsabs.harvard.edu/abs/2017arXiv171200523F/abstract) and [Secká 2019](https://is.muni.cz/th/rnxoz/?lang=en;fakulta=1411).
+For clustering, we utilized is the *Scikit-learn* implementation of the Density-Based Spatial Clustering of Applications with Noise (DBSCAN, [Ester et al. 1996](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.121.9220)).

 ![Architecture](figures/architecture.png)